DCzajkowski/auth-tests/README.md

 ![](https://i.imgur.com/1z5XkDc.png)

 ## Versioning
-The version of this package reflects current major version of the Laravel framework.
+~The version of this package reflects current major version of the Laravel framework.
 For example:
-If Laravel framework has version 5.6, version of this package compatible will be `5.6.*`.
+If Laravel framework has version 5.6, version of this package compatible will be `5.6.*`.~

+Due to changes in Laravel's versioning scheme, version 6.1.* will aim to be compatible with a version 6.1.* of Laravel.
+For example, _auth-tests_ version 6.1.1 and 6.1.20 will be all compatible with Laravel 6.1.*

 ## Installation
 > Before installation please make sure you have scaffolded